 The faculty and staff in the AIR Division also provide the highest quality patient care and education across the training spectrum.
 The Division has an extremely active clinical trials program and numerous clinical research programs.
-Clinical staff currently includes 10 clinical faculty, three nurse practitioners, nine clinical coordinators and a highly trained staff of nurses and clinical technicians.
-Outpatient services in rheumatology, immunology and allergy are provided in the Rheumatology Clinic and the Mary Parks Asthma Center at Red Creek Drive in Henrietta, NY and while inpatient consultative services are provided at Strong Memorial and Highland Hospitals.
-Infusion services are provided at the Red Creek Office with additional infusion services to be offered in the new Lattimore Road office opening in November 2016.
+Clinical staff currently includes 14 clinical faculty, three nurse practitioners, nine clinical coordinators and a highly trained staff of nurses and clinical technicians.
+Outpatient services in rheumatology are provided in the Rheumatology Clinics at Red Creek Drive in Henrietta, Lattimore Road in Brighton, and The Thompson Professional Building in Canandaigua.
+Immunology and allergy outpatient services are provided in the Mary Parks Asthma Center at Red Creek Drive in Henrietta, NY and the Lattimore Road office in Brighton.
+Inpatient consultative services are provided at Strong Memorial and Highland Hospitals.
+Infusion services are provided at the Red Creek Drive and Lattimore Road Offices.

 The AIR Division has fellowship programs in Allergy & Immunology, Rheumatology and combined Allergy, Immunology and Rheumatology.
 Fellows in our program have diverse training backgrounds including pediatrics, medicine and pediatrics and medicine.
 As part of his training, each fellow completes a research project under the mentorship of a faculty member.
 Fellows in our program pursue careers as clinician educators, physician scientists and as private practitioners.
 We also have formal teaching programs in allergy, immunology and rheumatology for medical students and residents in medicine, dermatology and physical medicine and rehabilitation.